 - Tier 4 (General) student visa: You can apply if you want to study in the UK after the age of 16.
 You need to meet certain eligibility requirements – click here for details.

 On 22 May 2014, the UK Home Office issued further guidance on secure English language test (SELT) providers.
 We encourage you to check the full text and FAQ here.

 Working in the UK

 If you come to the UK on a student visitor visa, child visitor visa, or prospective student visa, you are not eligible to work in the UK.

-Some students who enter on a Tier 4 student visa are eligible to work a certain amount of hours per week and in the holiday periods.
-Please visit the UKBA website for more information.
+Some students who enter on a Tier 4 student visa are eligible to work a certain number of hours per week and in the holiday periods.
+Please visit the UK Visas and Immigration website for more information.

 Find out more

-You can find out more about visas on the UKBA website.
+You can find out more about visas on the UK Visas and Immigration website.

-The UK Council for International Student Affairs has also produced some student-friendly information, but please also check the UKBA website for the latest official information.
+The UK Council for International Student Affairs also has a lot of student-friendly advice, but please also check UK Visas and Immigration for the latest official information.